 You can also read about Vitamin D and Osteoporosis and how you can add this much needed vitamin (and others) in your diet.

-The Intuitive Eating Support Circle program offers full access – instantly – to a library of Intuitive Eating training videos, handouts, and resources AND two (2) monthly group support calls.
+If you are looking for professional support guidance as you navigate your years before and after menopause, why not register for the Intuitive Eating Essentials Online Course?
+It includes an entire module on Menopause and Intuitive Eating.
+Get full access – instantly – to a library of Intuitive Eating training videos, handouts, and resources AND two (2) monthly group support calls.

 You can get more details here or book a quick call with me to talk over the program and determine if that is the ideal way for you to change your habits and change your life – and lifestyle!